Binary Funding Impacts in Derivative Valuation: Main Results

 \section{Main Results}

-In this section, we show a binary nature of FVA; FVA is either FCA or -FBA.
+In this section, we demonstrate the binary nature of FVA: FVA is either FCA or -FBA.
 In other words, either $\text{FCA}=0$ or $\text{FBA}=0$.
-This switching property of FVA is determined by some properties of payoff structures of the derivative contract.
-Before the main theorem, we explain the idea by an example first. \begin{example}[Stock forward contract with \textit{clean close-out}] Consider $n=1$, $e^N=p^N$.
-For simplicity, we assume all parameters are constant and let the traded assets $(S^1, S^H, S^C)$ given by
+This switching property of FVA is determined by certain properties of payoff structures of the derivative contract.
+Before the main theorems, readers may want to refer to \Cref{sec:idea} where the idea for the proof is explained with an example.